-With so many devices setting pace in the web world, optimized websites have become the need of the hour in order to make the most of the multi-device experiences.
+With so many devices setting the pace in the web world, optimized websites have become the need of the hour in order to make the most of the multi-device experiences.
 The websites should be compatible for view in all the mediums like smartphones and tablets so that the users can fully enjoy their online presence.
-Now Google also support mobile compatible websites and giving good rank on search engine.
+Now Google also support mobile compatible websites and giving good rank on the search engine.

 3. Let it be Simple